hyqshr/whispercpp-fastapi/README.md

 # Host whisper model for free (AWS free tier)
-Host whisper model on aws free tier EC2 instance step by step.
+Step by step guide on how to host whisper model on aws free tier EC2 instance .

 We will use [Cython version](https://github.com/stlukey/whispercpp.py) of [whisper.cpp](https://github.com/ggerganov/whisper.cpp) so we could easily host it with fastapi.